1. Is the building permit still valid for the project?

 Yes.
 A full breakdown of building costs has been undertaken and is available to the serious Inquirer.

-10. Can a group of investors purchase the project?
+10. Can a group of investors acquire the project?